sc0v0ne/LearnAI/checklist/ai_checklist.md

 1. How is the model going to be deployed (microservice, package, stand-alone app)?

-2. Will the model run in real-time, or in batch mode?
+2. Will the model run in real-time or in batch mode?

 3. What computational resources are needed (GPUs, memory, etc.)?